pkg/sftp/request-readme.md

 ## TODO

-- Add support for SFTP file append only mode.
 - Add support for API users to see trace/debugging info of what is going on inside SFTP server.
+- Consider adding support for SFTP file append only mode.